rdopaa/fxantiplayers/README.md

 You can modify and use it in your own way.
 ------------------------------------------------

+UPDATES: 11/5
+*AntiGodMode - Anti Infinite Ammo - Anti Damage Explosions* *Check Money when the user has more than CONFIG.LUA (Config.MoneyCount = amount) kick the player*

 ⭐ I would really appreciate a star ⭐

 **PREVIEW WHEN I STOP RESOURCE**